awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-add-reference-data.md

    WAS,  SomeCompanyC
    ```

 1. Upload the `TickerReference.csv` file to your S3 bucket\.
-For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service User Guide*\.

 ### Create an IAM Role<a name="prepare-create-iamrole"></a>

 Next, create an IAM role that Kinesis Data Analytics can assume and read the Amazon S3 object\.

 1. In AWS Identity and Access Management \(IAM\), create an IAM role named **KinesisAnalytics\-ReadS3Object**\.
-To create the role, follow the instructions in [Creating a Role for an AWS Service \(AWS Management Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.
+To create the role, follow the instructions in [Creating a Role for an Amazon Service \(AWS Management Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.

    On the IAM console, specify the following:
    + For **Select Role Type**, choose **AWS Lambda**\.
 After creating the role, you will change the trust policy to allow Kinesis Data Analytics \(not AWS Lambda\) to assume the role\.
    + Do not attach any policy on the **Attach Policy** page\.

 1. Update the IAM role policies:

    1. On the IAM console, choose the role that you created\.